elasticio/elasticio.github.io/content/_getting-started/sensitive_actions_reauth.md

 ## Settings

-The mechanism is implemented through a flag in the Tenant configuration and can be activated optionally for the entire installation.
+The mechanism is implemented through a flag in the Tenant configuration and can be activated optionally for all users of the current Tenant.

 `sensitive_actions_reauth`